wildwinter/storylet-framework/README.md

     "redraw": 4,
     // Optional - your app-specific content, whatever that might be.
     "content": {/*something*/},
-    // Optional - updates the context with the values or expressions supplied when the storylet is drawn.
+    // Optional - updates the context with the values or expressions supplied when the storylet is played.
     // Makes it easy to set basic flags and so on.
-    "updateOnDrawn": {
+    "updateOnPlayed": {
         "someVal":15,
         "someFlag":true,
         "someIncrementalProp":"someIncrementalProp+1"